EastCoastProduct/homepage/src/services/strategy.md

 ---
 title: Strategy
 name: Strategy
-description: Our development and project management teams integrate with the client to collaboratively define project goals, features, and scope.
-We are involved in every aspect of planning and strategy.
-We make sure we understand the “Why?” behind what we build.
+description: We make sure we understand the “Why?” behind what we build.
+We’ll work collaboratively with your team to focus on your core challenges and your customers' needs, to develop laser-focused product strategy.
 image: ../images/illustrations/services-strategy.png
 template: partials/service.ejs
 ---